kurt-krueckeberg/language-translation-dictionary-lookup/readme.md

 This repository contains PHP classes that support:

 - Translation and dictionary lookup.
-- Leipzig University Dept of Numerical Linguistics **German Sentence Corpus** REST API
+- The Leipzig University Department of Numerical Linguistics **German Sentence Corpus** REST API

 ## Translation Classes